labyrinthinesecurity/automatedReasoning/controls/ContinuousCompliance/README.md

 - **spacial compliance**: this is the usual way we see control operations.
 The control must be reliable and comprehensive with regards its functional scope.
 For example, if a control is supposed to enforce a Bastion for remote access, this control must have no possible bypass (by a legacy network access point, by small group of privileged users, by non-standard ports/encapsulation, etc)
 - **temporal compliance**: the control must have no continuity break over the certification period (eg: a 6 months SOC2 certification period).

-## Automating Cloud Compliance Continuum
+## Automating the Cloud Compliance Continuum

 Automated reasoning is a new and powerful way to perform **unsupervised** control monitoring on infrastructure-as-code assets.